Ludwiggle/GRUMIDI/README.md

 ## Discussion

-In general, a MIDI file is not defined on a time-grid; the beginning and the end of a MIDI event can be machine-precision digits.
+In general, a MIDI file is not defined on a time-grid; MIDI events might be defined by machine-precision digits.
-The first script will take care of time-quantization by fitting the MIDI events on a time-grid at a resolution equal to the minimum time-interval between two events found in the input MIDI file.
+The first script will take care of time-quantization by fitting every MIDI event on a time-grid the resolution of which is equal to the minimum distance between two consecutive events that are found in the input MIDI file.
 The generated MIDI inherits this time-quantization.

-The dimension of the [unit vectors](http://reference.wolfram.com/language/ref/UnitVector.html) is equal to the number of different "notes", e.g. the chromatic scale would be encoded with 12-dimensional unit vectors.
+The dimension of the [unit vectors](http://reference.wolfram.com/language/ref/UnitVector.html) is equal to the number of different "notes" found in the input MIDI, e.g. the chromatic scale would be encoded with 12-dimensional unit vectors.
 Polyphony is encoded by vector addition of simultaneous events.

 Similarly to [LSTMetallica](https://github.com/keunwoochoi/LSTMetallica), the encoded input MIDI is riffled with "BAR" every 16 unit vectors for *segmentation of measures*.
-These "BAR" markers are deleted before decoding to MIDI.
+These "BAR" markers are deleted once the nerual net output is decoded to MIDI format.